Get your team started in minutes

 The process involves collecting input from various sources, such as brainstorming sessions, user interviews, or survey results.
 These inputs are generally recorded as individual items, often on physical or digital notes.
 You can also group these items based on their similarities and uncover the common threads and patterns within the data.
 The affinity diagram definition, in short, is a way to organize large amounts of data.

-Once you’ve finished grouping the data, the diagram shows you how different ideas connect, even if they weren’t related before.
+Once you have finished grouping the data, the diagram shows you how different ideas connect, even if they we are related before.
 Affinity diagrams are not only limited to brainstorming, they help teams understand the situation better and make smarter decisions.
 Plus, you can also decide what issues need to be addressed first by visualizing the relationships between data points and make the biggest impact.

 Let's understand this with a simple breakdown: